ceryspinch/golinter/README.md

 Blue => explanation of why the issue may be problematic

-Green => suggestion for improvement
+Yellow => suggestion for improvement